Gopika-9266/TSA_EXP1B/README.md

 ### RESULT:
-Thus we have created the python code for the conversion of non stationary to stationary data on tesla stock prediction.
+Thus, the python code for the conversion of non stationary to stationary data on tesla stock prediction is successfully done.